public class FastList<E> extends MutableList<E> implements java.util.List<E>, Reusable

 All of the operations perform as could be expected for a doubly-linked

-list (insertion
+list (insertion/deletion

 at the end of the list are nonetheless the fastest).